cedadev/hrcm-jekyll/hirescl-twiki-archive-unpublished/cmip6-um-development.md

 <li>Do we really need 3D short wave penetration, or is this more for biology?</li>
 </ul>
 </li>
-<li>Note: may need to make sure the restart file for the age tracer gets moved to the <span class="twikiNewLink"><a href="/twiki/bin/edit/Project/HiResCL/HistoryData?topicparent=Project/HiResCL.CMIP6HighResMIPmain" rel="nofollow" title="HistoryData (this topic does not yet exist; you can create it)">HistoryData</a></span> /NEMO directory, and tidued up or archived as appropriate.</li>
+<li>Note: may need to make sure the restart file for the age tracer gets moved to the <span class="twikiNewLink"><a href="{{ site.baseurl }}/twiki/bin/edit/Project/HiResCL/HistoryData?topicparent=Project/HiResCL.CMIP6HighResMIPmain" rel="nofollow" title="HistoryData (this topic does not yet exist; you can create it)">HistoryData</a></span> /NEMO directory, and tidued up or archived as appropriate.</li>
 <li>Question - does the 1d files get archived, or will this need adding?
 May also be true for the CICE 1d files.</li>
 <li>Also scalar output files like ae344o_10d_19780901_19780910_scalar_19780901-19780910_0000.nc - do they need archiving too?</li>
 <li>Need to remember to change the iodef file for ORCA1 in order to include the GM advection